 Room Donations and Books: Room donation for each homeroom is \$20.
 Homeroom donations may be made in \$5 payments or financial arrangements can be made with the bookkeeper.
-This money is necessary for the payment of instructional materials, copy paper, etc. Donations may be paid by cash or check.
+This money is necessary for instructional materials and copy paper, etc. Donations may be paid by cash or check.
 Marion County furnishes school textbooks.
 A student is responsible for any books lost or damaged.
 These textbooks are expensive, so please take care of them.

 Holiday Celebrations: As a safety and security precaution all Marion County schools will not be inviting guests to any schoolwide holiday celebrations during school hours; Halloween, Christmas and Valentine's Day will be the three main celebrations.
 There will be a special snack to celebrate at this time.
 For the safety of all students, snacks must be store bought, not homemade.
-Snacks will be eaten during your child's intervention time or during recess in order to protect instructional time.
 A small snack can be sent to celebrate your child's birthday.